Poison'd!: Bonus track

-The Wal-Mart version of Poison'd! exclusively features the bonus track "SexyBack" originally performed by Justin Timberlake.
+The Walmart version of Poison'd! exclusively features the bonus track "SexyBack" originally performed by Justin Timberlake.

 It was later released as a digital single in the iTunes Store.

 Covers not included

-The only Poison cover songs not included as bonus tracks are "The Cover of the Rolling Stone" (Dr. Hook & the Medicine Show cover) from Crack a Smile...and More!, and "God Save the Queen", an instrumental Sex Pistols cover from the Open Up and Say...
+The only Poison cover songs not included as bonus tracks are "Cover of the Rolling Stone" (Dr. Hook & the Medicine Show cover) from Crack a Smile...and More!, and "God Save the Queen", an instrumental Sex Pistols cover from the Open Up and Say...
 Ahh! sessions (which was released on the 20th anniversary edition of Flesh & Blood).